CommunitySolidServer/CommunitySolidServer/documentation/metadata-editing.md

 ### Preserving metadata

 `PUT` requests on a resource will reset the description resource.
-There is however a way to keep the contents of description resource prior to the `PUT` request: adding a preserve link header.
+There is however a way to keep the contents of description resource prior to the `PUT` request: adding the HTTP `Link` header targeting the description resource with `rel="preserve"`.

 When the resource URL is `http://localhost:3000/foobar`, preserving its description resource when updating its contents can be achieved like in the following example: